browserengineering/book/book/preface.md

 LLVM look like improvements, additions, and optimizations atop a conceptually simple core.

-[^1]: A focus on performance, learning the low-level APIs, practice writing C,
+[^1]: A focus on speed; learning low-level APIs; practice writing C;
-    knowing your stack, writing better C/SQL/network code, and of course the importance of these systems in your ordinary computing experience...
+    knowing your stack; using systems better; and of course the simple importance of these systems.

-But web browsers maintain their air of mystery---I know this from speaking to industry programmers, students, and faculty.
-This book corrects this flaw and dissipates the mystery by systematically developing all of the major components of a web browser.
+But web browsers internals are still opaque to students, faculty, and industry programmers.
+This book dissipates this mystery by systematically explaining all major components of a web browser.

 Reading this book
 =================